joshbegley/nyt-latest/README.md

 `Can Tyler Herro help Miami's offense sustain a full-game rhythm against the Wizards in Mexico City?`\
 https://nytimes.com/athletic/5890960/2024/11/01/tyler-herro-miami-heat-washington-wizards-nba-mexico-city/

-**U.S. Spy Agencies to Issue New Warning on Russia’s Election Misinformation Campaign**\
+**U.S. Spy Agencies Issue New Warning on Russia’s Election Misinformation Campaign**\
 `Two recent videos have sought to undermine confidence in the security of the vote.`\
 https://nytimes.com/2024/11/01/us/politics/russia-election-misinformation.html